tgalarneau/bms/README.md

 So far I have only programmed the 0x03 (pack info) and 0x04 (cell voltages).
 I may expand this for the eprom settings at 0x05.

+I also have to Thornwave bluetooth battery monitors.
+One for the solar charge controller and the other for an inverter.
+These are much simplier as it only requires and a readCharacteristic(0x15) and returns the data.